Title: Global Development Education Professional

 For example, highlights of Dr. Kettlewell’s career took place in several countries.
 The 3-year (2004-2007) Montenegro project sponsored by the U.S. Department of State prepared the University of Montenegro for its entrance into the European Union and an increase in partnerships with business and industry throughout the country.
 Leaders from other universities on the continent also had the opportunity to participate in the project.

 The purpose of the University of Campinas, Brazil project was to bring the university and local businesses together to expand partnerships among the university, business and the community.
 Africa’s five-year Sierra Leone project from 2006-2011 culminated in a strategic plan for the development of a community-college system of four colleges.
 It was designed by members of the Sierra Leone communities working with local educators, community leaders, and the GMU teams and members of the Sierra Leone government.
-By his request, the plan is in the office of the current president.
+By his request, the plan is in the office of the current president, as of his request upon his election to the presidency in 2019.

 On May 8, 2010, Dr. Kettlewell and the International Center for Education Management of Culture and the Arts received The Distinguished Humanitarian Service Award for Demonstrated Success in Laying Foundation for a system of International Community College Town Centers in Sierra Leone from the National Organization of Sierra Leoneans in North America (NOSLINA).